As always, the protection of our patients and staff is our highest priority.

 DO NOT ENTER THIS HEALTHCARE FACILITY IF YOU HAVE SYMPTOMS - thank you for keeping our hospital safe.

-Car parking is available for visitors and patients at various sites located on the hospital grounds.
+Car parking for both patients and visitors is available at various sites around the hospital campus.

 Patients who are attending the Day Chemotherapy and Infusion Unit should advise the unit receptionist if they exceed the parking time due to medical requirements.